Davey-Dev/ch-serv-instructions/README.md

 Remove each of the entries from this list EXCEPT FOR YOUR OWN USER PROFILE (will have your account name).
 Press "Ok" (x2).

+Instructions for other operating systems can be found [here](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/accessinginstance.htm)

 ## Step 7: Finish creating the VM.

 Press "Create" at the bottom of the page and wait for your machine to be done provisioning.